Frequently asked questions about

 - A short-term insurer must offer at least one plan with a per-person deductible of $2,000 or lower.

 - The sale of short-term plans is banned during the open enrollment window that applies to ACA-compliant plans, if the short-term coverage is to take effect in January or February.
 So short-term plans can’t be sold in direct competition with ACA-compliant plans during open enrollment.
-State regulators noted that this is to help avoid confusion for consumers, since short-term plans purchased during open enrollment would take effect before the start of the new year, whereas ACA-compliant plans sold during open enrollment would take effect January 1 of the coming year (open enrollment for ACA-compliant plans in the individual market now runs from November 1 to January 15, and Washington’s rules have been updated to align with this).
+State regulators noted that this is to help avoid confusion for consumers, since short-term plans purchased during open enrollment would take effect before the start of the new year, whereas ACA-compliant plans sold during open enrollment would take effect January 1 of the coming year.
+(Open enrollment for ACA-compliant plans in the individual market now runs from Nov.
+1 to Jan.
+15, and Washington’s rules have been updated to align with this).

 As noted above, there were short-term plans available in the state until mid-2022.
-But as of the latter part of 2022, there are no longer any short-term plans available.
+But since then, there have not been any short-term plans available.